MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 - An **environment** to run your model.
 The environment can be a Docker image with Conda dependencies or a Dockerfile.
 - Settings to specify the **instance type** and **scaling capacity**.

-To learn how to deploy online endpoints by using the Azure CLI, Python SDK, Azure Machine Learning studio, or an ARM template, see [Deploy an ML model with an online endpoint](how-to-deploy-online-endpoints.md).
+To learn how to deploy online endpoints by using the Azure CLI, Python SDK, Azure Machine Learning studio, or an ARM template, see [Deploy and score a machine learning model by using an online endpoint](how-to-deploy-online-endpoints.md).

 ### Key attributes of a deployment